rizkyagung18/sitta-praktik/README.md

 # SITTA UT - Stock and Tracking Management

 A simple app HTML, CSS, and JS based.
-Simple Vue3 using CDN for stock and tracking management.
 This repository is made for completement Website Programming Course Universitas Terbuka.
 Feel free if you want to clone this repo.

 ## Tech Stack

-**Frontend:** HTML, CSS, JS, Vue3 (CDN)
+**Frontend:** HTML, CSS, JS

 ## Installation